alexandreparente/variablePanel/README.md

-# Plugin VariablePanel
+# Plugin Variable Panel

-The **VariablePanel** plugin for QGIS displays project variables in a dedicated panel, making it easy to access, view, and edit them.
+The **Variable Panel** plugin for QGIS displays project variables in a dedicated panel, making it easy to access, view, and edit them.

 ## Features